Multi-layered characterization of hot stellar systems with confidence: Statistical Methodology

 where $f_g(x; \mu_g, \Sigma_g, \nu_g)$ has density as in~\eqref{mult:t}.
 The pairwise overlap~\citep{maitraandmelnykov10} between the $m$th and $n$th group is then defined as

+For illustration, we display in the appendix (Figure~\ref{fig:illus:ol}) sample two-component three-dimensional distributions with varying degrees of overlap.

-Unlike in the case of Gaussian mixture models, the misclassification probability $\omega_{n|m}$ can not be readily calculated using analytical methods, so we use Monte Carlo methods as follows: \begin{enumerate} \item Generate N samples $x_i^*$, $i=1,2,\ldots N$ from $f_m( ;\mu_m, \Sigma_m, \nu_m)$. \item $\omega_{n|m}$ can then be approximated as
+Unlike in the case of GMM, the misclassification probability $\omega_{n|m}$ can not be readily calculated using analytical methods, so we use Monte Carlo methods as follows: \begin{enumerate} \item Generate $M$ realizations $x_i^*$, $i=1,2,\ldots M$ from the density $f_m(x ;\mu_m, \Sigma_m, \nu_m)$. \item $\omega_{n|m}$ can then be approximated as